spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/click-and-collect-feature-walkthrough/shipment-types-domain-walkthrough.md

 ## 5. Extension point for expanding Shipment Type data after retrieving from the Storage

-Provides ability to expand shipment type storage collection with additional data after it is retrieved from the Storage.
+Provides the ability to expand shipment type storage collection with additional data after it is retrieved from the Storage.

 **\Spryker\Client\ShipmentTypeStorageExtension\Dependency\Plugin\ShipmentTypeStorageExpanderPluginInterface**

-The example of implementation:
+An example:

 **\Spryker\Client\ShipmentTypeServicePointStorage\Plugin\ShipmentTypeStorage\ServiceTypeShipmentTypeStorageExpanderPlugin**